-The parallel to option an brute luck is suggestive, but a defender of the unqualified Control principle has resources here.
+The parallel to option and brute luck is suggestive, but a defender of the unqualified Control principle has resources here.
 Appealing to the distinction between scope and degree, one might grant that the reckless driver is, importantly, responsible for more things (including a death), but not more blameworthy.
 In fact, the parallel to the treatment of option luck in the debate about distributive justice may fit best if we are interested in what we are responsible for, rather than how responsible we are.
 Further, we have seen reason to think that on reflection we should not blame one reckless driver more than another.
-One might question Otsuka's premise that degree of blameworthiness is to be understood in terms of appropriate degree of attitudes such as resentment (or even the weaker premise that the degree of blameworthiness tracks the appropriate degree of such attitudes).
+One might question Otsuka’s premise that degree of blameworthiness is to be understood in terms of appropriate degree of attitudes such as resentment (or even the weaker premise that the degree of blameworthiness tracks the appropriate degree of such attitudes).
 But even if we accept this premise, we might conclude that while it is understandable that one dog owner would be more resentful than the first, more resentment is not actually justified.
 This observation takes us back to the subtle nature of the dialectic.

 In adjudicating this debate between those defending the Control Principle and those defending alternative principles, we can ask just how much weight should be given to our natural reactions to cases, and, in particular, to our reactive attitudes, such as resentment and guilt.
 At least in some cases, these can be tempered when we reflect explicitly on key features of cases, and our initial responses can be revised in light of these reflections, together with reflection on general principles.

 There is a final argument in favor of the acceptance of moral luck of a very different kind that might ultimately help decide the issue in one direction or the other.
 It explicitly encompasses every kind of luck and thus poses a deep and difficult challenge to moral luck skeptics, particularly the large group who focus exclusively on resultant luck.
-The main idea is that rejecting resultant luck, but not other sorts of luck, is an unstable position (Moore 1997).
+The main idea is that rejecting resultant luck, but not other sorts of luck, is an unstable position (e.g., Moore 1997 and Hartman 2017).
 In a nutshell, one cannot find a principled place to draw the line at refusing to accept moral luck.
-In effect, this argument is Nagel's argument in reverse.
+In effect, this argument is Nagel’s argument in reverse.
 Begin by observing that we lack control over everything: the results of our actions, our circumstances, our constitution, and our causal history.
 If we are to avoid moral skepticism, then we must accept moral luck in some areas, and if we do that, then we ought to accept it in the area of results.
 Particularly if we accept that we are not predisposed to accept the Control Principle in the first place, then we ought to accept luck in all areas, thereby avoiding moral skepticism.

 Now even if no one has adequately defended a way of drawing a line between different sorts of luck, it is not obvious that the door has been closed on all future attempts.
 Thus, one way of seeing this argument is as a shift-the-burden one.
 Those who wish to draw a line between different sorts of moral luck must offer a deeper rationale for doing so than has yet been offered.